-- High Density PE Material – Warrior has reengineered the material of the helmel to be ultra lightweight and still have top of the line protection.
+- High Density PE Material – Warrior has re-engineered the material of the helmet to be ultra lightweight and still have top of the line protection.
 The shell also has vents near the front to promote airflow and manage the temperature during a game.

-- Price Point – This is a great mid-range product that delivers the results you need on the ice.
+- Price Point – This is a great mid-range hockey helmet that delivers the results you need on the ice.
 Warrior has stepped it up to offer a great affordable product for any caliber of player which fits great and provides premium protection.

 - Complete Protection – The most important thing in a helmet is the protection it gives you from impacts, and Warrior has stepped it up with the material and VN foam + plastic layering.
 This helmet is a great combination of optimal protection and seamless fit.

-This helmet has a little bit of a bulkier look than the top of the line Warrior model, but thats my personal opinion and the fit and protection are still top notch.
+This hockey helmet is a little bit bulkier than the top of the line Warrior model, but that’s to be expected when you save a bit of money and the fit and protection are still top notch.

 I for one have always been a huge fan of how the Warrior Covert PX2 looks and feels when your playing.
 They have managed to make this helmet even lighter and not sacrifice anything in terms of protection.
 The optimal vent placements and the High Density PE shell keeps you cool right into overtime.
 For the high performance player this helmet is everything you could ask for out of a helmet with top of the line performance and durability,

 7. Bauer RE-AKT 75 - Great Budget Option Hockey Helmet